CronoxAU/100-days-of-code/log.md

 ### Day 67: May 17th, 2017

-**Today's Progress**: Completed lesson 25 of Javascript30 and fif a little bit more playing around with D3
+**Today's Progress**: Completed lessons 25 and 26 of Javascript30 and fif a little bit more playing around with D3

 **Thoughts**: Still really enjoying the Javascript30 class and have now signed up for Wes' React course which I can't wait to get stuck into.